JudgeGlass/UltraUPnP/README.md

 ```

 # Issues
-This program may not work on some routers.
+- This program may not work on some routers.
 I have only tested them on two different routers.
 If you have a solution to your router
 feel free to contribute it.

+- I cannot get it to find router on Ubuntu / Debian.
+Always Times out.

 # Resources Used
 http://upnp.org/specs/gw/UPnP-gw-WANIPConnection-v2-Service.pdf